 Broad match is the default match type that all your keywords are assigned if you don't specify another match type (exact match, phrase match, or negative match).
-The Google Ads system automatically runs your ads on relevant variations of your keywords, including synonyms, possible misspellings, stemmings (such as floor and flooring), and other related searches.
+The Google Ads system automatically runs your ads on related variations of your keywords, including synonyms, misspellings, and many other related searches, including searches that don’t contain the keyword terms.

 |Broad match keyword:||Ads may show on searches for:|